Usmanshakir7/LOAN_PREDICTION_DH/README.md

 ## Results and Insights

-* Credit History is the most important factor for loan approval
 * Higher income increases chances of approval
 * Outliers affect model performance and must be handled
 * Logistic Regression provides a strong baseline model